markfalk/openconnect-squid/README.md

 # openconnect-squid

-A container to allow an OpenConnect VPN connection to be used via a [squid](http://www.squid-cache.org/) proxy.
+A container to allow an OpenConnect VPN connection to be used via a [squid](http://www.squid-cache.org/) proxy as well as a socks5 proxy.

 Supported variables:
 - `ANYCONNECT_SERVER` = Server to connect to